Transition state theory: Plausibility argument

-,

-where c⊖ is the standard concentration 1 mol⋅L–1 and m is the molecularity.
+where c⊖ is the standard concentration 1 mol⋅L−1 and m is the molecularity.

-Inferences from transition state theory and relationship with Arrhenius theory
+Inferences from TST and relationship with Arrhenius theory

-The rate constant expression from transition state theory can be used to calculate the ΔG‡, ΔH‡, ΔS‡, and even ΔV‡ (the volume of activation) using experimental rate data.
+The rate-constant expression from transition-state theory can be used to calculate the ΔG‡, ΔH‡, ΔS‡, and even ΔV‡ (the volume of activation) using experimental rate data.
 These so-called activation parameters give insight into the nature of a transition state, including energy content and degree of order, compared to the starting materials and has become a standard tool for elucidation of reaction mechanisms in physical organic chemistry.
 The free energy of activation, ΔG‡, is defined in transition state theory to be the energy such that $\Delta G^{\Dagger } = -RT \ln K^{\Dagger '}$ holds.
 The parameters ΔH‡ and ΔS‡ can then be inferred by determining ΔG‡ = ΔH‡ – TΔS‡ at different temperatures.

 Because the functional form of the Eyring and Arrhenius equations are similar, it is tempting to relate the activation parameters with the activation energy and pre-exponential factors of the Arrhenius treatment.
 However, the Arrhenius equation was derived from experimental data and models the macroscopic rate using only two parameters, irrespective of the number of transition states in a mechanism.
 In contrast, activation parameters can be found for every transition state of a multistep mechanism, at least in principle.
 Thus, although the enthalpy of activation, ΔH‡, is often equated with Arrhenius's activation energy Ea, they are not equivalent.
 For a condensed-phase (e.g., solution-phase) or unimolecular gas-phase reaction step, Ea = ΔH‡ + RT.
 For other gas-phase reactions, Ea = ΔH‡ + (1 − Δn‡)RT, where Δn‡ is the change in the number of molecules on forming the transition state.
 (Thus, for a bimolecular gas-phase process, Ea = ΔH‡ + 2RT.)